 \section{Conclusion}

 Learning directly from plain diacritized text can go a long way, even with relatively limited resources. \sysname{} demonstrates that a simple architecture for diacritizing Hebrew text as a sequence tagging problem can achieve performance on par with much more complex systems.
 We also introduce and release a corpus of dotted Hebrew text, as well as a source-balanced test set.

-In the future, we wish to evaluate the utility of dotting as a feature for downstream tasks, taking advantage of the fact that our simplified model can be easily integrated in an end-to-end Hebrew processing system.
+In the future, we wish to evaluate the utility of dotting as a feature for downstream tasks such as question answering, machine translation, and speech generation, taking advantage of the fact that our simplified model can be easily integrated in an end-to-end Hebrew processing system.